Edgar H. Schein

 InstitutionsMIT Sloan School of Management

 Edgar Henry Schein (March 5, 1928 – January 26, 2023)[1] was a Swiss-born American business theorist and psychologist who was professor at the MIT Sloan School of Management.
-He founded the discipline of organizational behavior,[2] and made notable contributions in the field of organizational development in many areas, including career development, group process consultation, and organizational culture.[3]
+He was a foundational researcher in the discipline of organizational behavior,[2] and made notable contributions in the field of organizational development in many areas, including career development, group process consultation, and organizational culture.[3]
 He was the son of former University of Chicago professor Marcel Schein.

 Model of organizational culture